 1. The Hot Yoga Spot

-When Jessica Fuller decided to start teaching yoga in upstate New York, she was frustrated by the limited options for students who had chronic pain, arthritis or who were elderly or overweight.
+When Jessica Fuller decided to start teaching yoga in upstate New York, she was frustrated by the limited options for students who had chronic pain, arthritis, overweight or who were older adults.

 So, she started her own studio, The Hot Yoga Spot, which now has nearly 50 instructors and offers a variety of hot yoga classes that are open to all, thanks to her emphasis on teacher training.

 "To have an inclusive yoga class, you need a teacher who can work with different injuries as well as those who may have overweight or obesity," she says.
 "Yoga should be for everyone, so we make sure our teachers have specialized training to modify when needed."

 2. CrossFit for the People